 In the meantime, Ben has not had the ability to speak up as he would have needed to or access to the right information or understanding to fight for his own needs because Ben has Down’s syndrome.
-He has had to grow and learn and experience in a body and brain messed up by an extra chromosome – well that is the physical cause.
-The emotional and soul based cause is multi-generational, including myself and his father: error based emotions eventually impacting the physical world so much as to “disable” a potential healthy human body, which in turn impacts the soul.
-Of course we have the potential to help our children to heal by correcting the emotional error and false beliefs in ourselves.
+I have had to fight for him.
+He has had to grow and learn and experience in a body and brain messed up by an extra chromosome.(that is the physical effect of emotional causes in the parents) It’s not easy being him at times – he is aware he is different, he notices the stares, he wants to be taller and freer and he would certainly love to be able to speak more clearly – to be understood and be able to pronounce words correctly and remember enough to say a sentence without missing words out.

-The truth is Ben has proven them wrong many times: crashing through their thinly disguised pessimism.
+Ben has proven the professionals wrong many times: crashing through their thinly disguised pessimism.
 The truth is Ben has a soul based knowing at times uninhibited by fears of looking silly or sounding ridiculous.
-The truth is he like many people with learning disabilities, smash through our complicated thinking with a simple, heart-felt answer to the big questions about life and love.
+The truth is he like many people with learning disabilities who smash through our complicated thinking with a simple, heart-felt answer to the big questions about life and love.
 The truth is I may have helped Ben at times, but he has helped me and others in deeper, more meaningful ways ten-fold over.

-For my son it is not an easy at times: he is frustrated he cannot speak clearly and be understood easily.
+His life can be challenging.
+It takes a long time to learn even simple, every day things and there are many things he will never be able to learn in his current condition.
 He has limits on his intelligence that mean he cannot just go out in the world independently – he has to rely on the help of others.
 His dreams are restricted compared to others of the same age.
-For instant, he cannot just hop on a plane to Japan if he wishes; he cannot go to the bank and sort out a mortgage.

 In our materialistic, economy-based Western world he is unlikely to be seen as a success because he is unable to earn lots of money to plough back into the money market, or become a celebrity, or get a degree in Astro-physics and design a rocket to Mars.
-We have encountered people who ask what a person like Ben can contribute to society.
-Are they just not a drain on the economy?
-(This included a cardiologist we once met in a famous London hospital!).
+What does he bring to life?

 Secondly, not realising what Ben and people like contribute is to really lose touch with what being human is or created to be.
 To value only the material, the physical, the monetary is empty: a house built on sand.
 Ben demonstrates every day his humanity, his love, his openness, his free spirit.
 He is as capable of being inhibited by external forces; including me of course as any person is, but mostly, I have tried to allow him to just be him: loving, cheeky, fun, kind and brave.

 He gave me a chance to love freely.
 My heart skipped a beat to watch him sleep, to wonder at this miracle of life that lay before me.
 When he was born, it was traumatic – discovering he had Down’s syndrome.
-It was traumatic that first year before the holes in his heart were repaired.
-But I always loved him from the womb all the way through.
 My heart ached, not knowing what he or we were going to go through, but I knew he was innocent and he needed care.
-I was a single parent, for most of the first ten years.
-It was tough at times: I didn’t know what I was doing.
-I didn’t know how to love myself, so loving someone else wasn’t always possible.

-I would struggle, but then the magic would happen.
+I would struggle – I could barely love myself and so didn’t know how to love him at times.
+But magic would happen.
 A trip to the supermarket became a dance down the aisles or me running about picking up clothes he was trying to remove.
 Nothing was “normal” and yet it felt more alive than normal.
 He walked three years earlier than they predicted: he was out of nappies three years earlier than they predicted.
 He loved to dance and sing.
 We had our own secret sign for music.
 He walked further than they said he would.
-He was incredibly fit following his surgery; he never got fat and he never had mucus and the hearing loss they predicted.

 He was and is a near- fearless climber, loves to free-run, break dance and can drum for hours.
 He learns the drums by listening to music over and over, repeating it many times until he knows it.
 He can recognise a song from the first two notes.
 He is a romantic and loves feeling “in love.”
 He wants to marry one day.
 He is a stronger and braver swimmer than I and a good athlete.
 He is incredibly perceptive about people and his reaction to someone says a lot.